thiennn/trymodular/README.md

 ![](https://github.com/thiennn/trymodular/blob/master/folder-structure.png)

 The Modular.WebHost is the hosting project.
 It will bootstrap the app and load all the modules it found in Modules folder.
-Each module contains all the stuff for itself to run including Controllers, Services, Views and event static file.
+Each module contains all the stuff for itself to run including Controllers, Services, Views and event static files.
-For easy development, in the visual studio solution I create a Modules solution items and add module projects in Modular.WebHost/Modules phycial folder.
+For easy development, in the visual studio solution I create a "Modules" solution items and add module projects in Modular.WebHost/Modules phycial folder.
 To prevent Modular.WebHost to compile stuff in Modules folder, we need to exclude them in the project.json.

-In the Startup.cs, we scan all the *.dll in each module and load them ups
+In the Startup.cs, we scan all the *.dll in each module and load them up

 ```cs
     var moduleRootFolder = _hostingEnvironment.ContentRootFileProvider.GetDirectoryContents("/Modules");